Hiking on the Wild Pacific Trail on Vancouver Island

 The second section of the Wild Pacific Trail starts at the Black Rock Resort's car park and winds its way along the coast for about three kilometers.
 Again, there are lookout points that offer the best views.
 However, you have to go back this section again, as this piece is not a circular route, as in the southern section.

 - Pack matching ones walking boots a

-- A slicker you should have with you.
+- A rain jacket you should have with you.
 The Pacific Rim has a maritime climate, which means it rains regularly.

-- The backpack serves you well on a trip to the west coast of Vancouver Island.
+- A backpack serves you well on a trip to the west coast of Vancouver Island.
 There are many hiking trails, and also on a beach hike on Long Beach is it practical.